client69/Open/Applet in Java/README.md

 <html>
     <h1 align="center">Applets in Java</h1>
     <h3>🚀 About the code</h3>
-    <p>This is the 1st program for applet in java.
-In this program smiley🙂 is created.</p>
+    <p>This is the sample program for creating applets in java.
+In this program smiley face🙂 is created.</p>
     <h3>📍 Requirements to run the code</h3>
     <ol>
-        <li>You need any version of JDK downloaded in your system.</li>
+        <li>You will need any version of JDK downloaded in your system.</li>
         <li>JDK 7 is most preferred for applets.</li>
     </ol>
     <h3>❓ How to run the code?</h3>